Last updated on June 16th, 2022 at 06:47 pm

 Just 15 minutes south of Tallahassee, Wakulla Springs State Park feels like a well-preserved heirloom.

 Made famous by Tarzan films and the place where the Creature from the Black Lagoon calls home, this first magnitude spring has a big spring-fed swimming beach, a tall tower from which daredevil youth dive into the deep clear spring, a boat tour, trails and many places to explore nearby.

-We stayed in the Wakulla Springs Lodge two decades ago and were thrilled to see about the only thing that has changed since then is it now has wifi.
+We stayed in the Wakulla Springs Lodge two decades ago and were thrilled to return and see about the only thing that has changed since then is it now has wifi.